MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 #### contact.action

 This event is triggered on different actions on contacts - viewing, updating, and deleting contacts as well as viewing the contacts list.
-It is used to determine if there are any performance regressions that have to do with contacts.
+It's used to determine if there are any performance regressions that have to do with contacts.

 The following fields are collected: